martijndevries/perseus-perturbations-paper/README.md

 Table 5: binomial.tex <br>

-The figure_data contains the raw data used to generate the figures containing original data in the paper <br>
+The figure_data contains table files that were used to generate the figures containing original data in the paper <br>
-Figure 3:
+Figure 3: AGN_obs_v_predicted.dat <br>
+Figure 4: ./model_visualizations/Mvis_N_sh[1-4].dat
+Figures 5 and 6: These are the same results as listed in mcmc_results.tex, so a separate .dat file was not generated Figure 7: tail_mc.dat
+Figure 8: PS_NE.dat
+Appendix A: the files in ./perseus_temp_apxA
+Appendix B: the files in ./model_visualizations/